railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

    A credit note is a document that enables you to cancel an invoice or part of an invoice.

-To access customer invoices in Open ERP, use the submenus of :menuselection:`Accounting --> Customers --> Customer Invoices` and for supplier invoice use the submenu of :menuselection:`Accounting --> Suppliers --> Supplier Invoices`.
+To access customer invoices in OpenERP, use the submenus of :menuselection:`Accounting --> Customers --> Customer Invoices` and for supplier invoice use the submenu of :menuselection:`Accounting --> Suppliers --> Supplier Invoices`.

-Most of the time, invoices are generated automatically by Open ERP as they are generated from other processes in the system.
+Most of the time, invoices are generated automatically by OpenERP as they are generated from other processes in the system.
 So it is not usually necessary to create them manually, but simply approve or validate them.
-Open ERP uses the following different ways of generating invoices:
+OpenERP uses the following different ways of generating invoices:

 * from Supplier or Customer Orders,

-* from receipt or despatch of goods,
+* from receipt or dispatch of goods,

 * from work carried out (timesheets, see :ref:`ch-hr`),